smahesh29/Weather-App/README.md

 <img src="Screenshots/Weather App - Google Chrome 03-12-2019 19_55_54.png" height = 400 width = 800>

 # Support :
-If you found this project helpful or you learned something from the source code and want to thank me, consider buying me a cup of coffee ☕
+If you found this project helpful or you learned something from the source code and want to thank me, consider me to pay my internet bills.
+This would encourage me to create many such projects 👨🏻‍💻
 <ul>
     <li><a href="https://www.paypal.me/smahesh29"><b>PayPal</b></a></li>
     <li><b>G Pay :</b> +919545123305</li>